-We are a leading designer and manufacturer of a wide range of standby generators for the residential, industrial and light-commercial markets.
+We are a leading designer and manufacturer of a wide range of backup power generation products for the residential, industrial and light-commercial markets.
 As the only significant market participant focused exclusively on these products, we have one of the leading market positions in the standby generator market in the United States and Canada.
 We design, engineer and manufacture generators with an output of between 800W and 9mW of power.
 We design, manufacture, source and modify engines, alternators, automatic transfer switches and other components necessary for our products.
-Our generators are fueled by natural gas, liquid
+Our generators are fueled by natural gas, liquid propane, gasoline, diesel and Bi-FuelTM.
+Our products are available through a broad network of independent dealers, retailers and wholesalers.